Sustainability in my

 art practice

-It is important to me whilst creating new objects in the world to make conscious decisions in terms of sustainability and environmental impact at all stages of making and sending work.
+It's important to me whilst creating new objects in the world to make conscious decisions in terms of sustainability and environmental impact at all stages of making and sending work.
 This is a work in progress, and I am always looking for ways develop this.

 I currently have the following in place: